-In 2025–26, Alistair will compose a scene for Complications in Sue, commissioned by Opera Philadelphia with a libretto by Tony-award-winning playwright Michael R. Jackson; a solo cello work for Zlatomir Fung, commissioned by Les Yeux Art Foundation; and a new work for choir and period orchestra for The Clarion Choir & Orchestra.
-His music will also be featured on the Viano Quartet’s upcoming album Voyager, to be released on Platoon / Apple Music Classical in summer 2025.
+The 2025–26 season features commissions for Opera Philadelphia with a libretto by Tony Award-winning playwright Michael R. Jackson, cellist Zlatomir Fung at the Park Avenue Armory, pianist George Li with the Kansas City Symphony, Juilliard’s Pride Songbook, and the Clarion Choir & Orchestra.
+His music is also featured on the Viano Quartet’s debut album Voyager, released on the Platoon / Apple Music Classical label in summer 2025.

 Photo by Shervin Lainez